bluelhf/Nxxt/README.md

 ### Windows Defender
-Running Nxxt might greet you with a "Windows protected your PC" screen.
+Running Nxxt between versions B1 and B2 might greet you with a "Windows protected your PC" screen.

 This is Windows Defender's SmartScreen.
 It recognises .exe files with no publisher and gives you a fair warning.
 To run the executable anyways (in case you see this),